For Jeeps with rear drum brakes

-If your brake pedal sinks to the floor while pressing on your brakes, you probably have a leak in the master cylinder.
+If your brake pedal sinks to the floor while pressing on your brakes, you probably leak the master cylinder.
 The master cylinder in your vehicle has two pistons, a primary piston and a secondary piston, each of these pistons operate the front or rear brakes.

-If a leaking piston is why your brake pedal sinks to the floor, you would have to replace the master cylinder with a new rebuilt cylinder.
+If a leaking piston is why your brake pedal sinks to the floor, you must replace the master cylinder with a new rebuilt cylinder.

 To do this, open the hood and locate the brake fluid reservoir.
 The brake fluid reservoir usually sits on top of the master cylinder.

-While looking at the reservoir rock the vehicle back and forth in order to see where the fluid level is.
-There is no need to remove the reservoir cap while doing this.
+While looking at the reservoir rock the vehicle back and forth to see where the fluid level is, there is no need to remove the reservoir cap.

 Is the brake fluid level low?

 If your answer to this is yes, then your problem is a lack of brake fluid.

 If your brake fluid is not low, however, then the problem is likely being caused due to your vehicle’s rear drum brakes.